 - Another lemon treat are these Lemon Scones.
 Drizzled with a bright lemon glaze, these are a fun breakfast option.

 - The ultimate breakfast side dish: easy, sweet, and perfectly crispy Oven-Baked Bacon.
-You’ll never cook bacon on the stove again!
+It's such and easy recipe, you’ll never cook bacon on the stove again!

 - For classic breakfast lovers, try these Famous Farm Buttermilk Pancakes.
-They’re moist, golden brown, and just begging for syrup 🤤.
+With simple ingredients you get moist, golden brown pancakes that are just begging for syrup 🤤.

 - Use very ripe bananas for the most flavor (they should be heavily streaked with black and brown spots).
 Then mash them thoroughly until smooth to avoid chunks of banana in the bread.